maznicky/AR2HUB/README.md

 **Items In World** lists every distinct gun and bag currently out there with special filters you can select.

+Distance defaults to 120 m and only the nearest 24 get markers.
+Both of those are deliberate - see the performance note in Issues.

 ### Vehicles
 ESP for every vehicle is colored by **wheel condition**, which is what tells you how drivable the vehicle is: